varneberg/gaga/README.md

 # Gaga
 ## Motivation
-Gaga is a CLI-tool intended to perform different functions inside a Github Actions Workflow.
-No additional authentication is required thanks to gaga being authenticated with the same permissions as the Workflow it is called from.
+Gaga is a CLI-tool for adding labeling within github actions.
+Authentication is done within the workflow step, making gaga being authenticated with the same permissions as the Workflow it is called from.

 Currently supports adding labels to pull requests